konveyor/kai/docs/scenarios/jdk_8_to_17_migration.md

 - Openjdk17
 - Jakarta-ee

+_We need OpenJDK 11 as a target when migrating from Java 8 to 17 because some deprecations and migration rules from Java 9 and 11 are not present in OpenJDK 17.
+OpenJDK 11 captures changes deprecated in earlier versions, while OpenJDK 17 focuses on 11+ deprecations.
+Using both ensures we catch all necessary migration warnings and avoid missing intermediate changes._

 ![select_target.png](../images/jdk_8_to_17_migration/select_target.png)

+Skip selecting source platform.
+Make sure to select 'OK' once you are done.

 3. Next, set up the Generative AI key for your project.
 This step will open the `provider-settings.yaml` file.
 By default, it is configured to use OpenAI.
 To change the model, update the anchor `&active` to the desired block.
 Modify this file with the required arguments, such as the model and API key, to complete the setup.
 Sample of the provider-settings.yaml can be found [here](https://github.com/konveyor/editor-extensions/blob/main/vscode/resources/sample-provider-settings.yaml).
    ![Provider settings](../images/jdk_8_to_17_migration/provider_settings.png)